Jedda: Reception

 The film had its world premiere on 3 January 1955 at the Star Theatre in Darwin.
 The theatre's manager Tom Harris arranged for a member of the Warhiti tribe "to sing songs and burn sticks to prevent any unwanted rainfalls during the screening.
 He decorated the theatre for the opening with pandanus, grass mats and Aboriginal artefacts.
 Large crowds gathered along Smith Street to catch a glimpse of the film's stars Ngarla Kunoth and Robert Tudawali were permitted to sit in the balcony with the Northern Territory Administrator Frank Wise and his wife.

 The film then opened in Sydney in May.
 Its commercial reception was solid rather than sensational: Charles Chauvel Productions Ltd received £17,915 from the film in May and June 1955.
 The company's name was changed to Jedda Ltd to help exploit the film.
 In December 1956 Jedda Ltd reported a profit of £50,454 for the year to 30 June, reducing the debit balance in the production account to £69,697.
 The film had been successful in Australia but performed disappointingly overseas.

 The film was released in the UK as Jedda the Uncivilised.

 Some time after the film was completed and released in locations around the world, the film in Gevacolor was found to have faded from ageing.
 In 1972 the film was reproduced from original tri-separations found in London.

 This was Charles Chauvel's last feature film.
 He had intended to adapt Kay Glasson Taylor's novel The Wars of the Outer March, but was hired by the BBC to make the TV series Walkabout.
 Before he could resume work on his feature projects he died on 11 November 1959.

 Influence

-The making of the film inspired the play Burst of Summer.
+The making of the film inspired the 1959 play and later TV play Burst of Summer.

+The groundbreaking film was played for audiences at the Cannes Film Festival 60 years later in 2015 with a restored version.